vipunsanjana/E-commerce_web_application/README.md

 ## Usage

 - Visit the application's homepage to start exploring and using the features.
-- For detailed usage instructions and customization options, refer to the [documentation](link-to-documentation).
+- For detailed usage instructions and customization options, refer to the w3schools.

 ## Contributing

 We welcome contributions from the open-source community.
-To contribute to this project, please review our [contribution guidelines](link-to-contributing-guidelines) and feel free to submit pull requests.
+To contribute to this project, please review our project and feel free to submit pull requests.

-## License

-This project is licensed under the [License Name] License - see the [LICENSE](link-to-license-file) file for details.

 ## Contact

-If you have any questions, suggestions, or issues to report, please feel free to [contact us](link-to-contact).
+If you have any questions, suggestions, or issues to report, please feel free to vipunsanjana34@gmail.com.
 We appreciate your feedback!

 ---

-In the README template above, make sure to replace placeholders like `[documentation]`, `[link-to-contributing-guidelines]`, `[License Name]`, `[link-to-license-file]`, and `[link-to-contact]` with the actual URLs and information related to your project.
-Additionally, provide specific installation and configuration instructions if necessary.